If there’s one area of homeschooling that’s completely misunderstood and unfairly stigmatized it’s the question people ask most often…

 Homeschool students mix socially with others day in and day out.
 They chat with other kids and adults of all ages in different environments and situations.
 They are able to express themselves, have opinions, likes, dislikes, and preferences just as their peers in a traditional school setting.

-Students who learn at home are not isolated or kept from interacting with others.
+Students who learn at home are not isolated or prevented from interacting with others.
 That would be an abusive or neglectful environment and in no way resembles a healthy home learning environment.

 Instead, homeschool families are actively involved in their communities.
 They go about their normal day to day routines the same as anyone else.
 They are busy families with kids of various ages who participate in activities inside and outside of their home.